BO-ZHI/empirical_autoresearch/README.md

 ## AI Use Disclosure

-This repository was prepared with an OpenAI coding agent.
+This repository was prepared with an OpenAI coding agent: Codex.
 The agent was prompted to design an empirical autoresearch workflow, implement a controller and evaluation harness, run a sanitized forward test, and prepare PS9 documentation.